-During your visit at the Tulip Time Festival, see more than six million tulips decorating city parks, public attractions and city streets.
+During your visit at the Tulip Time Festival, you'll see more than six million tulips decorating city parks, public attractions and city streets.
 Drive the six miles of Tulip Lanes through Holland's historic neighborhoods.
-For more of nature’s beauty, explore Windmill Island Gardens, home to manicured gardens with more than 150,000 tulips, a 250 year-old working Dutch windmill and an antique Dutch carousel.
-For a more adventurous day, take your family to the Meijer Midway Carnival, or have a blast at the Nelis’ Dutch Village Family Theme Park, where the history of the Dutch culture comes to life.
-Continue the Dutch experience May 6-11 at Dutch Marktplaats, where you can delight in the tastes, sights, sounds and crafts of 19th century Holland.
+For more of nature’s beauty, explore Windmill Island Gardens, home to manicured gardens with more than 150,000 tulips, a 260 year-old working Dutch windmill and an antique Dutch carousel.
+For a more adventurous day, take your family to the Midway Carnival, or have a blast at the Nelis’ Dutch Village Family Theme Park, where the history of the Dutch culture comes to life.
+Continue the Dutch experience May 6-10 at Dutch Marktplaats, a marketplace where you can delight in the tastes, sights, sounds and crafts of 19th century Holland.

 While visiting Holland. make sure to take in beautiful Lake Michigan.Visit Holland State Park to view Big Red Lighthouse or Tunnel Park beach to watch a sunset.
 For a little more adventure, climb the 230 steps to the top of Mt.
 Pisgah, a 157 foot sand dune.
 Here, enjoy a panoramic view of Lake Michigan and Lake Macatawa.

 Downtown Hollandis a great destinations for unique, first-class shopping and dining.
 For Holland travel information and suggestions, click here.

 Information on warm weather activitieMore